- 83% response rate

 I love to sport (hiking, running, swimming, cycling,...), I really enjoy nature and love exploring and identifying birds, butterflies, mammals and so on along the way!
 I also love to have long talks about the deeper things in life, which is strengthened by the fact that I'm trying to be a sensitive and sympathetic person, ready to help anyone out who needs me and volunteering for everything that seems important to me.

-I also really like to put a lot of effort in things I find challenging and interesting (like my scientific work, or studying nature).
+I like to put a lot of effort in things I find challenging and interesting (like my scientific work, or studying nature).

 However, that doesn't mean I'll be fatiguing you with endless stories - I also love to relax, be calm, and take the time to really listen to others.
 You are welcome whatever state of mind you are in.
-The only thing that puts me off is people who are particularly egocentric and are not open to others, although I cannot imagine that anyone like that is on CS.
+The only thing that puts me off is people who are particularly egocentric and are not open to others, and see CouchSurfing as just another way of finding a cheap place to crash.
+If you're coming to stay at our place, I assume you've read my profile, you've found it interesting and found some common interests between you and me, and you want to spend some time together.
+No harm in passing out on the couch when you've just travelled a whole day, though!

 My personal philosophy is that you should live your life to the fullest, but making sure that everyone after you is able to do the same things (and more).
-What I mean by that is that it's awesome to explore the world in every way, but try to reduce your impacts (airplanes, eating a lot of meat,...) just so everyone after you can enjoy it in the same way!
-It's really easy once you're used to it, and CouchSurfing fits in just magically!
+What I mean by that is that it's awesome to explore the world in every way, but try to reduce your impacts (airplanes, eating a lot of meat, being 'the tourist' a tad to much) just so everyone after you can enjoy it in the same way!
+It's really easy to make the switch, and people will like the respect you have for your surroundings.

 Why I’m on Couchsurfing